IBM-ICP4D/Install_Precheck_CPD_v3/README.md

 ```
 ./setup_bastion.sh
 ```
-Since RHCOS machines do not have the necessary python libraries to run the pre-checks, this script will prep the machines with an ansible-galaxy install.
+Since RHCOS machines do not have the necessary python libraries to run the pre-checks, this script will prep the machines with an ansible-galaxy role.
 Make sure all coreOS nodes listed under the \[core\] group in your inventory file.
-This script will perform following to prepare all core nodes:
+In addition this script will perform following to prepare all core nodes:
 ```
 scp pypy/pypy-5.6-linux_x86_64-portable.tar.bz2 iperf3-3.1.3-1.fc24.x86_64.rpm core@<coreOS_node_name>:~/
 ssh core@<coreOS_node_name> tar xjvf pypy-5.6-linux_x86_64-portable.tar.bz2